nikjain15/nikjain15/README.md

 # Nikhil Jain (Nik)
 ## 👋 Introduction
 Hello!
 I'm Nik, a serial technology entrepreneur, have built ventures across cleantech, edtech, and autotech.
-I am proud member of the FC, a 100-person team within Fidelity Investments.
+I am a member of the FC, a 100-person team within Fidelity Investments.
 With an MBA from the University of Virginia Darden School of Business, class of 2023, and an Engineering Physics from IIT Bombay.
 ## 🎓 Education
 - **MBA, University of Virginia Darden School of Business, 2023** : Concentrations in Asset Management, Business Analytics, Entrepreneurship/Innovation, Strategy Consulting, Supply Chain Management
 - **Master of Technology in Engineering Physics, IIT Bombay** :Focused on Nanoscience